Explore the Animal Flower Cave

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-As I mentioned in my article on Barbados’ must-sees, here’s a visit to the Animal Flower Cave.
-A truly magnificent cave to discover, right in the north of the island.
-It’s the continuation of my series of articles on this island, which is not well known to the rest of the world.
-We had come the day before to see if we’d been impressed by it.
-To tell you the truth, we hadn’t really planned to visit the cave.
-We wanted to eat in the great restaurant overlooking the limestone cliffs.
+As I mentioned in my article on Barbados’ must-sees, here is our visit to Animal Flower Cave, a truly beautiful cave to discover in the north of the island.
+It continues my series of articles on this island, which is still not very well known to many travelers.
+We had actually come the day before to see whether the place would impress us.
+To be honest, we had not really planned to visit the cave at first.
+We mainly wanted to eat at the lovely restaurant overlooking the limestone cliffs.

-In fact, we’d booked a table at the restaurant.
-We wanted to have lunch and spend some time with the family.
-It’s perched on a huge cliff with the waves crashing against it.
-The setting is really great.
-There’s even a children’s play area.
-To be honest, it’s perfect for families.
+In fact, we had booked a table at the restaurant.
+We wanted to have lunch and spend some time as a family.
+It is perched on a huge cliff, with waves crashing below.
+The setting is really beautiful.
+There is even a children’s play area.
+To be honest, it is perfect for families.

 And don’t forget to visit the Flower Forest Botanical Gardens.
-It’s a great little garden!
+It’s a lovely little garden!

 A visit to the cave

-We were really reluctant to go, given the price.
-But we later realized that we had miscalculated and that it wasn’t really that expensive for the experience.
-Mélanie had some questions about whether it would be possible for children of Teo’s age.
-We told her it would be no problem.
-And that the children could swim in a pool overlooking the sea.
-She convinced us.
-In fact, we thought it would be a good experience for the children.
+We were a little reluctant to go, given the price.
+But we later realized that we had miscalculated and that it was not actually that expensive for the experience.
+Mélanie had a few questions about whether it would be suitable for a child Téo’s age.
+We were told it would be no problem, and that the children could even swim in a pool overlooking the sea.
+That convinced us.
+In the end, we thought it would be a great experience for the kids.
 It’s not every day they get to visit a cave.

-As soon as we’d paid the entrance fee, we set off on the walk with the guide ( mandatory ) and two other American tourists.
-When you first arrive, you think it’s going to be very touristy, but we let ourselves get tempted, haha.
+As soon as we had paid the entrance fee, we set off on the walk with the guide, which is mandatory, and two other American tourists.
+When you first arrive, you might think it is going to be very touristy, but we let ourselves be tempted, haha.

-We went down the 27 steps that lead down to the cave.
+We went down the 27 steps that lead into the cave.
 I had to carry Téo down because the descent was really steep.
-It was very dark when we arrived at the bottom.
-The children were fascinated by being underground.
-I must admit it’s a nice feeling.
-We rarely get the chance to visit caves, even though we’ve lived on the islands for over a decade.
+It was very dark when we reached the bottom.
+The kids were fascinated by being underground.
+I must admit, it is a pretty special feeling.
+We rarely get the chance to visit caves, even though we have lived on islands for more than a decade.

 The floor is very white and slippery.
-You really have to be careful where you step.
+You really have to watch where you step.
 In fact, there are quite a few white pebbles that have been polished by the sea when the swell is high.
-Plenty of opportunities to sprain an ankle.
-I try to watch out for the children and at the same time try not to fall to avoid damaging my camera on the ground!
-The guide explains to us in English about the geology, history and place names of the area.
+Plenty of opportunities to twist an ankle!
+I try to keep an eye on the kids while also trying not to fall and smash my camera on the ground.
+The guide explains the geology, history, and place names of the area in English.

 There are several large openings in front of us.
-They light up the room very well.
-The guides take the tourists down in small groups so that there aren’t too many of us.
-This is a good thing as there aren’t many people here.
-It’s a good thing there’s an entrance fee.
-Otherwise everyone would spend the afternoon here!
-We continue our visit with a walk through the half-full pools.
-I try to take some photos, but the light conditions are extremely difficult and it’s a real pain… There’s an opening.
-The guide explains that it’s a map of Barbados, upside down.
+They light the cave beautifully.
+The guides take visitors down in small groups so that there are not too many people at once.
+This is a good thing, because it keeps the atmosphere quite peaceful.
+It is probably a good thing there is an entrance fee too.
+Otherwise, everyone would spend the whole afternoon here!
+We continue our visit by walking through the half-filled pools.
+I try to take a few photos, but the light conditions are extremely difficult and it is a real challenge… There is one opening that the guide explains looks like an upside-down map of Barbados.

-Anyway, to quickly answer the question about taking pictures, it’s very complicated and the camera is struggling (or is it me?).
-The thing that makes it very difficult is the difference in light between the hole in the cave, which is very bright, and the rest of the cave, which is almost pitchblack… But what’s really beautiful is that you can see the sea through the holes in the limestone cavern.
+Anyway, to quickly answer the question about taking pictures, it is very complicated and the camera struggles a lot, or maybe it is just me?
+What makes it so difficult is the difference in light between the openings in the cave, which are very bright, and the rest of the cave, which is almost pitch-black… But what is really beautiful is that you can see the sea through the openings in the limestone cave.

-Taking care to keep children out of the way, we continue our visit towards the bottom of the cave.
-We reach the highlight of the show: The famous cave pool, where you can swim with a view of the horizon.
-It’s a large, well-lit room with a large white pebble beach.
-We are told that you have to be careful when the waves come in.
-They come in through an opening in the cave and into the famous pool.
+Keeping a close eye on the children, we continue our visit toward the back of the cave.
+We reach the highlight of the visit: the famous cave pool, where you can swim with a view of the horizon.
+It is a large, well-lit room with a wide white pebble beach.
+We are told to be careful when the waves come in.
+They enter through an opening in the cave and flow into the famous pool.
 In fact, it can be extremely dangerous to be there in bad weather.
-But between you and me, I don’t think they’re going to have tourists here when the wheather is awful.
+But between you and me, I don’t think they bring tourists down here when the weather is awful.

-We all put on our bathing suits and head for this magnificent pool.
-I didn’t take my camera with me for fear of the waves.
+We all put on our swimsuits and head for this beautiful pool.
+I did not take my camera with me because I was worried about the waves.
 Better safe than sorry.
-We just set off with our Olympus TG6, the camera that we take with us everywhere, the unbreakable camera that goes under water.
-The pool is still very deep, as Melanie hardly has a foot at the end (admittedly, she’s not very tall at 1.60m!).
-The water isn’t very warm, but you soon get used to it.
-Once you’re at the end of the pool, you wait for the waves to come in and fill the pool every few minutes.
-It’s a really nice place and the kids love it.
-Even if Téo doesn’t feel comfortable yet, he’s making progress.
+We just went in with our Olympus TG6, the camera we take everywhere with us, the indestructible one that can go underwater.
+The pool is still very deep, as Mélanie could hardly touch the bottom at the far end, although admittedly, she is not very tall at 1.60 m!
+The water is not very warm, but you quickly get used to it.
+Once you are at the end of the pool, you wait for the waves to come in and fill it every few minutes.
+It is a really nice place, and the kids loved it.
+Even if Téo is not completely comfortable yet, he is making progress.

 The guide waits quietly on the pebble beach.
-It then took me about 10 minutes to get back into the water with my camera and try to get a shot of this beautiful moment.
-Once again it wasn’t easy.
-I tore my hair out trying to find a setting that would work.
+It then took me about 10 minutes to get back into the water with my camera and try to capture this beautiful moment.
+Once again, it was not easy.
+I really struggled to find settings that worked.
 In the end, I didn’t do too badly.

-We set off again with the guide and made our way to the top.
-Then she took us to a couple of little tourist huts.
-They sell little junk, as I like to call it.
+We set off again with the guide and made our way back up.
+Then she took us to a couple of small tourist huts.
+They sell little souvenirs, or little junk, as I like to call it.
 Mélanie was over the moon, haha.
-At the end of our walk we had a stroll along the beach promenade, which is very photogenic here.
-There are a few souvenir and clothes shops.
+At the end of our visit, we went for a stroll along the clifftop path, which is very photogenic.
+There are a few souvenir and clothing shops too.

 All in all, we had a great time.
-The place was really nice and so was the experience, especially with the kids.
-I hope you enjoyed reading this and enjoyed walking around.
+The place was lovely, and so was the experience, especially with the kids.
+I hope you enjoyed reading this and taking this little walk with us.

 Animal Flower Cave - Practical Information

-As usual, here are a few things to remember.
+As usual, here are a few things to keep in mind.

 The Animal Flower Cave Restaurant

-I wanted to write something about the restaurant in the cave.
-We’d heard good things about it.
-As I mentioned at the beginning of the article, we’d booked lunch there.
+I wanted to say a few words about the restaurant at the cave.
+We had heard good things about it.
+As I mentioned at the beginning of the article, we had booked lunch there.
 Our table was right on the edge of the cliff.
 The view was stunning.
 It really is a beautiful spot.
-Sometimes you can see the turtles coming out of the water to swim and play.
+Sometimes, you can see turtles coming out of the water to swim and play.

-As far as the food was concerned, the reception was really excellent.
-Everyone was smiling and the staff were very attentive.
-The service was very quick and frankly we had a very good time.
-Admittedly, it’s not cheap, but the setting is well worth it.
+As for the food, the welcome was excellent.
+Everyone was smiling, and the staff were very attentive.
+The service was very quick, and honestly, we had a very good time.
+Admittedly, it is not cheap, but the setting is well worth it.

-For the 4 of us, we spent €110.
-What’s more, they’ve got a lovely area to play in, overlooking the surrounding countryside.
+For the four of us, we spent €110.
+What’s more, there is a lovely play area overlooking the surrounding countryside.
 Perfect for relaxing after a meal!

 Admission, prices and opening times - The Cave